Seandirectory/Seandirectory/README.md

 # ***Nilspace***
 Hey, i prefer to use pronouns They/Them or He/Him, please don't use She/Her for me, thank you.

-I like to be called Sean/Seil or Beatzz (My old name is for old friends only !)
+I like to be called Sean/Seil or Beatzz, or any my kin name ok
 I'm pretty selective about who i follow/only follow my friends so sorry if i don't follow back;(
 <br>
 <br>